Pettersson-dev/Security-architecture/README.md

 * Add verification steps avoid human errors

 # HHI - Human to human interaction

-Interaction between humans using voice, mail etc.
+Security in the interaction between humans using voice, mail etc.
 Principles
+* Verify that the information is safe to share
+* Verify the recipient, eg. is there trust
 * Mind the surroundings, is the location safe?
 * Share information on a needs to know basis
 * All communication should be equal